Summer of 4 Ft. 2: Plot

 On the last day of school, Lisa realizes how unpopular she is when nobody signs her yearbook.
 Her disappointment grows when she sees students lining up to get Bart's signature.
 Ned Flanders offers the Simpsons the use of his beach house for the summer.
 Marge suggests that Bart bring Milhouse and Lisa invite a friend.
 Realizing she has no friends, Lisa decides to change her image to gain popularity.
 She leaves behind her nerdy belongings, since she fears they would make people like her less.
 At the beach house, Lisa tells Marge she forgot to pack, so she buys new clothes, hoping they will make her look cool to other children.

 Lisa succeeds in making friends by acting detached and hiding her intelligence.
-Bart grows jealous because Lisa becomes more popular than he is by using some of his own traits and tactics, which fails to win them over.
-Bart exacts revenge by showing Lisa's yearbook to her new friends, exposing her as a smart overachiever.
+Bart grows jealous because Lisa becomes more popular than he is, in part by using some of his own trademark quips like, "Aye, caramba!" to fit in.
+When Bart sees Lisa skateboarding and being accepted, he figures he'll be a shoo-in with her new friends, but instead he's mocked as a Dennis the Menace try-hard.
+Bart exacts revenge by showing Lisa's yearbook to her new friends, exposing her as a smart overachiever, as well as her lies.
 Lisa runs away in tears.
 The next day, Bart begins to heckle Lisa at breakfast, and she is angry at him for supposedly ruining her newfound friendships.
 Later, Marge, Bart, Lisa and Milhouse visit a carnival, where Bart only heckles Lisa more until he finally regrets how low he stooped to ruin her life.

 After the carnival, Lisa returns to the beach house to find her friends decorating the Simpsons' car with seashells in her honor (much to Homer's horror).
 They explain that she does not need to fake being cool because they like her for her true self.
 To make amends with Lisa, Bart gets her new friends (and Milhouse) to sign her yearbook, which he hands to her as the family drive back to Springfield.